 Online Fundraising "Worst" Practices

 We are continuing our series on nonprofit “worst practices.”
-The internet is filled with best practices, so I figured it might be interested to flip things around.
+The internet is filled with best practices, so I figured it might be interesting to flip things around.

 Below is a partial list of online fundraising worst practices to avoid.
 Some organizations have a limited capacity and it may take a while before they can overcome these, but it is something to strive for.
 If you are seeing any of these things happening in your organization, they should immediately go on your “to do” list to address.